covalichou/second-reality-js/README.md

   * High refresh rate screens (>70Hz) may require further adjustments in certain parts.
   * Seeking "pixel perfect" accuracy on a few remaining effects.
   * The release file is currently unpacked/unminified, there is room to improve that!
+  *

+JS Source code is available in the src folder!

 ---
 If you enjoyed this journey through Second Reality, a small coffee is always appreciated to keep the gears turning [you can buy me a coffee!](https://www.buymeacoffee.com/covalichou) !